Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Methods

+\begin{remark} Note that over $\C$, it is always possible to find a scalar $c_i$ so that $\det (c_i A_i) = 1$ for any $A_i \in \GL_n(\C)$, as any $\supth{n}$ root of $\det A_i$ can be taken for $c_i$.
+As the matrices $[\tilde{A}_1, \dots, \tilde{A}_{T+1}]$ multiply to the identity, there is always some choice of roots that multiply to the identity.
+In this work we choose some scalars $(c_1, \dots, c_{T+1})$ to construct our induced tuples.
+There may be multiple choices of such tuples of scalars, so our results should be considered up to choosing a different one. \end{remark}

+When we say trace coordinates of a tuple $MC_{\lambda}(\Abf)$, we will always mean the trace coordinates of the induced tuple $\mathbf{\hat{A}}$ unless otherwise specified.
 We want to compute the orbit of induced tuples $\mathbf{\hat{A}}$ up to simultaneous conjugation.
-This is equivalent to computing the orbit of the point associated to $\mathbf{\hat{A}}$ in the character variety $\mathfrak{X}(\pi_1(\Sigma_{0, T+1}), SL_2(\C))$.
-Note that since all of our tuples come from FCRG and middle convolution is equivariant with the action of the braid group we already know all the orbits are finite.
+This is equivalent to computing the orbit of the point associated to $\mathbf{\hat{A}}$ in the character variety $\mathfrak{X}(\pi_1(\Sigma_{T+1}), \SL_2(\C))$.
+Note that since all of our tuples come from FCRG and middle convolution is equivariant with the action of the braid group, we already know all the orbits are finite.

-The code for the algorithm described below can be found online at \url{https://amalvayalin.github.io/research.html}.
+The code for the algorithm described below can be found online at \cite{Vay24}.

-Given a tuple $\mathbf{M} = [M_1, \dots, M_{T+1}]$ of $SL_2(\C)^{T+1}$, such that their product is the identity, the braid group $B_{T+1}$ orbit is computed as follows.
+Given a tuple $\mathbf{M} = [M_1, \dots, M_{T+1}]$ of $\SL_2(\C)^{T+1}$ such that their product is the identity, the braid group $B_{T+1}$ orbit is computed as follows.

 We first compute the signature of $\mathbf{M}$, and then apply each of the $T$ generators to the tuple $\mathbf{M}$.
-If $\sigma_i(\mathbf{M})$ has a new signature, then we store the tuple in $To\_Test$ and the signature in $Signatures$ and add $\mathbf{M}$ to $Tested$.
-We then apply $\sigma_i$ again to the (atmost $T$) new tuples in $To\_Test$ we got from the action on $\mathbf{M}$, once again storing only tuples which have new signatures.
-We repeat this process until the sets $To\_Test$ and $Tested$ are the same.
-The function returns the set $Tested$, which should contain only one representative per distinct signature, and can optionally return the set $Signatures$ as well.
-Note that here our definition of signature is the trace coordinates, which differs from the definition used in Tykhyy's classification in terms of residues \cite{Tyk}.
+If $\sigma_i(\mathbf{M})$ has a new signature, then we store the tuple in \texttt{To\_Test} and the signature in \texttt{Signatures} and add $\mathbf{M}$ to \texttt{Tested}.
+We then apply $\sigma_i$ again to the (at most $T$) new tuples in \texttt{To\_Test} we got from the action on $\mathbf{M}$, once again storing only tuples which have new signatures.
+We repeat this process until the sets \texttt{To\_Test} and \texttt{Tested} are the same.
+The function returns the set \texttt{Tested}, which should contain only one representative per distinct signature, and can optionally return the set \texttt{Signatures} as well.
+Note that here our definition of signature is the trace coordinates (see Definition~\ref{defsignature}), which differs from the definition used in Tykhyy's classification in terms of residues \cite{Tyk}.

-\subsection{Finding Nice Tuples}
+\subsection{Finding nice tuples}